MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/capabilities/index.md

 8. Press the **Download** button to download it, and double-click on the file in Finder to install the provisioning profile.

-9. If you are using Visual Studio for Mac ensure that the **Automatically manage signing** option is de-selected in the **Info.plist** file
+9. If you are using Visual Studio ensure that the **Manual Provisioning** option is selected.

 10. In Visual Studio for Mac / Visual Studio, browse to **Project Options > Bundle Signing** and set the provisioning profile to the one that was just created: